yuburoll/shiftwaltz/README.md

 - Left Ctrl hold key on default layer for shortcuts of design tool

+- HOLD_ON_OTHER_KEY_PRESS or such are enabled

 ## Default Layer

 ![L0](images/shiftwaltz-layer0.png)

+Front legends are triggered by long press, mainly on thumb clusters.

 This provides normal qwerty, but without home rows.
-Other modifiers goes to right keys(',' , '.' , '/').
+Other modifiers goes to right keys.(',' , '.' , '/')

 ## Layer 1-Numbers and Symbols